shmg-org/umf-specification/README.md

 - Type: The type of the source audio.
   - Accepted type: `CDRip`, `GameRip`, or `WebRip`.
 - Performer: The performer of the track (optional).
-- Composer: The compose of the track (optional).
+- Composer: The composer of the track (optional).
 - Arranger: The arranger of the track (optional).
 - Lyricist: The lyricist of the track (optional).
 - Track Number: The index of the track in the album.